 IF YOU CAN'T BOIL: ADD BLEACH.
 Bleach will kill some (not all) types of disease-causing organisms.
 Just like boiling, filter cloudy water though a clean cloth first.
 Use only regular, unscented, liquid household bleach.
 Add two drops of bleach per litre of water.
 Stir well, let stand for 30 minutes before using, then store in clean containers with covers.

 Where can we find drinking water?

-- > Collins Stream
+- > Dairy

-- > Hutt River
+- > Home water cylinders

-- > Lakes
+- > Home water tanks

-- > Storage
+- > Mega Mitre 10

 How do we get water to people who are unable to leave their homes?